- amiodarone hydrochloride

 Amiodarone, diluted with 5% dextrose solution to a concentration of less than 0.6mg/ml, is unstable.
 Solutions containing less than 1 pre-filled syringe of Amiodarone in 500ml dextrose 5% are unstable and should not be used.

 The use of administration equipment or devices containing plasticizers such as DEHP (di-2-ethylhexyphthalate) in the presence of amiodarone may result in leaching out of DEHP.
-In order to minimise patient exposure to DEHP, the final amiodarone dilution for infusion should preferably be administered through non DEHP-containing sets.
+In order to minimise patient exposure to DEHP, the final amiodarone dilution for infusion should preferably be administered through non DEHP-containing sets such as polyolefin (PE, PP) or glass sets.
+No other agents may be added to amiodarone infusions.

 Do not store above 25°C. Store the syringe in the outer carton until needed.